Checks if the application has execute permissions for the given path.

 The path of the directory to create.

-if the directories were created, false
+true if the directories were created, false otherwise.

 Creates a new directory.
 Fails if the parent directory does not exist.